KenCrandall/dotfiles/README.md

 # dotfiles

 These are my dotfiles and configurations.
-There are many like it, but this one is mine.
+There are many like it, but these are mine.